Machhli Jal Ki Rani Hai: Plot

 The film opens with Ugr Pratap, the spirit master, hot on the trail of an evil spirit possessing the body of a young village girl.
-He tracks down the spirit but is not able to subdue it and the girl (under the spirit) plunges to her death and curses Ugr Pratap with the annihilation of his family.
-This horrible curse results in the brutal death of Ugr Pratap's innocent family and Ugr Pratap is accused of murdering them.
-The well meaning psychiatrist Dr Bharadwaj gets the court to send Ugr Pratap to a quiet psychiatric facility rather than the gallows.
-Dr Bharadwaj explains that he, too, often encounters paranormal patients who need spiritual rather than psychiatric help and Ugr Pratap is the only person who can help them.
+He tracks down the spirit but is not able to subdue it, and the girl (under the spirit) plunges to her death and curses Ugr Pratap with the annihilation of his family.
+This horrible curse results in the brutal deaths of Ugr Pratap's innocent family, and Ugr Pratap is accused of murdering them.
+The well meaning psychiatrist, Dr. Bharadwaj gets the court to send Ugr Pratap to a quiet psychiatric facility rather than the gallows.
+Dr. Bharadwaj explains that he, too, often encounters paranormal patients who need spiritual rather than psychiatric help, and Ugr Pratap is the only person who can help them.

 Ayesha and Uday are a happily married couple living in Mumbai.
-One evening as they are returning from a party they are in a car crash, the other driver is thrown from her vehicle and smashes into their windshield and is killed on the spot.
+One evening, as they are returning from a party, they get in a car crash.
+The other driver is thrown from her vehicle and smashes into their windshield and is killed on the spot.
 Some weeks later Uday gets a new project to revive a failing factory in Jabalpur (Uday's home town).
 Uday is excited to meet his old childhood friends and, more important, hopes that the change of place will help Ayesha recover from the shock from the accident.

-They arrive in Jabalpur to a warm welcome from Uday's friends and Ayesha spends the next few weeks setting up the home and planning events and visits with friends: happy times.
-As time goes by strange things happen at the factory, machines inexplicably move and crash and employees are crushed, and at home, the gas range and toasters seem to have a will of their own.
+They arrive in Jabalpur to a warm welcome from Uday's friends, and Ayesha spends the next few weeks setting up the home and planning events and visits with friends.
+As time goes by, strange things happen at the factory: machines inexplicably move and crash and employees are crushed, and at home, the gas range and toasters seem to have a will of their own.
 Ayesha is also perturbed by their immediate neighbors, the hot headed Manohar and his quietly suffering wife Urmi.
 The servant woman suggests consulting a local baba (healer and exorcist) who quickly concludes Ayesha is being attacked by an evil spirit.
 The baba suggests an exorcism but before this can be performed, the spirit, now angry, impales and kills the servant woman (with a deer head bust) and the baba.
 Around this time Ayesha's father hears about these strange events and quickly finds Ugr Pratap and sets off for Jabalpur.